renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## inheritConfig

-When you enable this option, Renovate will look for the `inheritConfigFileName` file (defaults to `org-inherited-config.json`) in the `inheritConfigRepoName` repository (defaults to `{{parentOrg}}/renovate-config`) before processing a repository, and read this in as config.
+When you enable this option, Renovate will look for the `inheritConfigFileName` file in the `inheritConfigRepoName` repository before processing a repository, and read this in as config.

-If the repository is in a nested organization/group on a supported platform such as GitLab, such as `topGroup/nestedGroup/projectName` then Renovate will look in `topGroup/nestedGroup/renovate-config`.
+If the repository is in a nested organization or group on a supported platform such as GitLab, such as `topGroup/nestedGroup/projectName` then Renovate will look in `topGroup/nestedGroup/renovate-config`.

 If `inheritConfig` is `true` but the inherited config file does _not_ exist then Renovate will proceed without warning.
-If the file exists but cannot be parsed, then a config warning issue will be raised and the job aborted.
+If the file exists but cannot be parsed, then Renovate will raise a config warning issue and abort the job.

-The inherited config may include all valid repo config and these config options:
+The inherited config may include all valid repository config and these config options:

 - `bbUseDevelopmentBranch`
 - `onboarding`